tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * This contains the data needed to get a coin registered onto this standard.
  New blockchains need to have a PR opened on this SLIP44 standard, and other wallets will use this list for integration.

-That was quite a lot, let's have the students get some practice generating keys for multiple coins!
+We've covered a lot; now let's have the students get some practice generating keys for multiple coins!

-### 9. Students Do: Deriving Multiple Coins with BIP44 (10 min)
+### 9. Student Do: Deriving Multiple Coins with BIP44 (10 min)

 Now it's time for the students to derive multiple coins from their mnemonics.